-This lecture consists of 4 parts.
+Switch on your loudspeakers/headset for this interactive multimedia lecture, which consists of 4 parts.
 At the end of the lecture, you have a chance to test your knowledge in the lecture quiz.

 Background on Sustainable Construction in Different Climates